oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.2.12 Missing Document Language <a id='missing-document-language'></a>

-It MUST be tested that the document language member is present.
+It MUST be tested that the document language member is present and set.
+A CSAF Validator SHALL differentiate in the error message between the key being present but having no or an empty value and not being present at all.

 The relevant path for this test is: